All Episodes

 And when people say something really simple and basic, it's ridiculous that we applaud it, but that's what we're going towards.

-Now I I I listen to what people say.
+I listen to what people say.

 You just said everybody says this.

-Everybody tells their kids this, everybody raises their kids this.
+Everybody tells their kids this.

-And yet we see it said during a political convention, and we act like, wow, it's a lost philosophy, and they've just discovered it again.
+And yet we see it said during a political convention and we act like, wow, it's a lost philosophy and they've just discovered it again.

-All right, we act like nobody says it anymore.
+We act like nobody says it anymore.

 And when somebody on TV says it, be it on a convention stage or just on a TV show, yeah, right on.